What is an online estate agent?

 How do online estate agents work?

-Most will also accept and negotiate offers on your behalf, and liaise with your conveyancer as well as other estate agents and buyers until the sale is complete.
+Most online estate agents now offer the option of valuing and marketing your home and arranging property viewings.
+Many can also negotiate and accept offers on your behalf, and liaise with your conveyancer, other estate agents and buyers until the sale is complete.

-While high street estate agents will usually charge you a percentage of your property’s selling price, online estate agents generally charge fixed fees.
-This means they are often a lot cheaper.
+While high-street estate agents will usually charge you a percentage of your property’s selling price, online estate agents generally charge fixed fees.
+This means that using an online agent is often much cheaper, especially if your home is worth a lot of money.

-For example, if you sold a property worth £200,000 using a high street estate agency that charged 1.3% commission, you'd pay £2,600 (including VAT).
-Online estate agents typically charge a flat fee of between £300 and £1,500 (including VAT), regardless of the value of your property.
+For example, if you sold a property worth £250,000 using a high-street estate agency that charged 1.3% commission, you'd pay £3,250.
+Online estate agents typically charge a flat fee of between £300 and £1,500, regardless of the value of your property.

-However, some companies offer the option to pay a slightly higher fee on completion, reducing the risk of wasting your money.
+However, some online estate agents offer the option to pay once you've completed the sale but for a slightly higher price, reducing the risk of wasting your money.

-Some also offer a deferred payment option, where you pay at some point in the future, for example 10 or 12 months down the line.
-This may involve entering into a credit agreement with the agency, so make sure you fully understand exactly how much you will need to pay and when before signing on the dotted line.
+Some also offer a deferred payment option, where you pay at a defined point in the future, for example, 10 or 12 months down the line.
+This may involve entering into a credit agreement with the agency, so make sure you fully understand the terms before signing on the dotted line.

 How are property valuations conducted?

 Remember you don't have to use the valuation provided.
-Ask three firms – high street or online – and go with an average, or whatever you think is the right price based on recent similar examples.
+Ask three firms – high street or online – and go with an average, or whatever you think is the right price based on recent similar examples you've found through your own research.

-Inviting a variety of agents to value your home will also enable you to more deeply understand the differences between online and high street agents through talking to them.
+Inviting a variety of companies to value your home and talking to them about their sales process will also enable you to more deeply understand the differences between online and high street agents.

 How are viewings carried out?

-The default option with most online agents is that you conduct the viewings yourself.
+The default option with most online estate agents is that you conduct the viewings yourself.

 However, a lot of online agents now offer accompanied viewings for an extra fee of around £300, or as part of a more expensive package than their standard offering.